Beacon of the day | Rural 'boy' becomes Jamaica's Rhodes Scholar 2021; he almost didn't apply - Jamaica Beacon

 He is now enrolled at Wesleyan University in the United States where he is completing a Bachelor’s degree.
 He is double majoring in Neuroscience and Theatre, and minoring in Chemistry.

 Fitzroy has been much more than an academic standout.
-He is a former Head Boy at York Castle High School and class senator on his university’s student government – the Wesleyan Student Assembly.
-He is also the Senior Class President at his university, and a Head Resident for Residential Life.
+He is a former Head Boy at York Castle High School and Class Senator on his university’s student government – the Wesleyan Student Assembly.
+He is also the Senior Class President at the university, and a Head Resident for Residential Life.

 In addition, Fitzroy serves on the Community Standards and Honour Boards at Wesleyan University.
-He is the co-founder and Vice-President of YAADI – the Jamaican student club at his university.
+He is the co-founder and Vice-President of YAADI – the Jamaican student club at the said tertiary institution.

+Fitzroy, in 2016, received the Governor General’s Achievement Award for the parish of St. Ann for his outstanding performance in academics and social outreach.

-Fitzroy intends to, one day, contribute significantly towards rural development in Jamaica.
+He intends to contribute significantly to rural development in Jamaica.
 A rural ‘boy’ himself, he grew up at Orange Hill in Brown’s Town, St. Ann.

 He told The Beacon: “As a likkle country-boy whose net worth was his imagination, I want to undertake initiatives that serve our most under-served population in Jamaica – our rural citizens.